 Factor in the CD player and radio (there is web radio as well) and you have something seemingly aimed at a slightly older crowd, or one that's less keen on going 'full digital'.
 We'd like this better if it dropped the legacy elements and tightened up the app and streaming experience, but Ruark's many fans will love it, and the value for money is undeniably impressive.
 Well, as long as you actually are going to play CDs, vinyl and radio through it rather than just your streaming service of choice…

-An affordable speaker that oozes style and minimalism, the Audio Pro Addon C10 MKII won't be an eye-sore in any modern living space.
-If it's not completely to your taste, you'll be able to remove the fabric mesh speaker grille to reveal the classic Audio Pro koala-style if that's what you prefer.
-Between that and the choice of three sleek colours, design-wise it's sure to be a hit.
+A more affordable multiroom speaker that oozes style and minimalism, the Audio Pro Addon C10 MKII won't be an eye-sore in any modern living space.
+You get the choice of three sleek colours, so design-wise it's sure to be a hit.

 These look like two Bender from Futurama heads and sound like God yodelling in your ear.
 Bowers & Wilkins' Formation Duo is uncompromisingly specced, and not exactly affordable.